 In each clinic, the resident is assigned to an attending for whom a panel of patient has been scheduled.
 A mixture of new and follow-up patients are interviewed, examined, and discussed with the attending.
 All pediatric neurology residents have a weekly continuity clinic, staffed by a faculty member, which they attend year-round for all three years of the residency.

 During the three-year program, approximately one year is spent in clinical pediatric neurology, one year in adult neurology and one year in electives.
 Time spent in each of these areas is distributed over the duration of the training program in order to provide a continuum of exposure to clinical neurological problems.
-Adult neurology training is divided relatively equally between consultative and ward services.
+Adult neurology training is divided equally between consultative and ward services as per ACGME requirements, with very strong outpatient adult neurology clinic rotations.
 Elective time may be spent either learning clinical subspecialties or developing a more in-depth knowledge of a clinical or research area.
 Away electives are allowed with residency director approval.

 The First Year:

 During the first year, the resident develops clinical skills in adult and pediatric neurology.
-The physician will spend 6.5 months as a junior resident on the adult neurology wards, which includes the stroke, general, and NCCU (Neurology Critical Care Unit) at The Johns Hopkins Hospital (JHH) and The Johns Hopkins Bayview Medical Center, 4 months on the pediatric neurology service at JHH as the junior resident, and 2 weeks of neuroradiology.
+The physician will spend 4.5 months as a junior resident on the adult neurology wards, which includes the stroke, general, and NCCU (Neurology Critical Care Unit) at The Johns Hopkins Hospital (JHH) and The Johns Hopkins Bayview Medical Center (JHBMC), 3 months on the pediatric neurology service at JHH as the junior resident, and 1.5 months of adult outpatient neurology clinic, 1 month of pediatric neurology outpatient clinic, 2 weeks of EEG and 2 weeks of neuroradiology.
 Call averages every 4th evening on adult neurology months; pediatric neurology months are call-free.

 The Second Year:

 The second year of the program involves subspecialty electives and rotations in both pediatric and adult neurology.
 During this year, the resident transitions into more supervisory responsibilities.
-A resident spends 3 months as the adult neurology senior resident (at JHH), 2 months as the associate senior resident on pediatric neurology, 1 month on neuropathology, 1 month on electroencephalography, 1 month on neuromuscular, 1 month at the Kennedy Krieger Institute, and 2 months in other electives.
+A resident spends 1.5 months as the adult neurology senior resident (at JHH), 2 months as the senior resident on pediatric neurology, 1.5 months of adult neurology outpatient clinic, 1 month on pediatric epilepsy/EEG, 1 month on neuromuscular, 2 weeks in the neurology intensive care nursery (NICN), 2 weeks of neuropathology, 2 weeks at the Kennedy Krieger Institute, and 2.5 months in other electives.
 Months with in-house call are those as the adult neurology senior; as the pediatric neurology senior all call is from home during evenings.

 The Third Year:

-In the third year, the senior resident supervises the pediatric neurology inpatient service as the primary senior resident for 3 months, and spends 1 month each on child psychiatry, neuropathology, outpatient pediatric neurology clinics, EEG and neurophysiology.
+In the third and final year, the "chief" resident supervises the pediatric neurology inpatient service as the primary senior resident for 2.5 months, and spends 1 month each on child psychiatry, clinical neurophysiology, outpatient pediatric neurology clinics.
 Two months are spent at the Kennedy Krieger Institute.
-The remaining 2 months are spent on elective rotations.
+The remaining 3.5 months are spent on elective rotations.

 An important part of the program is exposure to and participation in clinical or basic neuroscience research efforts.
 All residents become involved in a project during their three years of training.
 In the third year, results of the resident's efforts are presented at a special neurology Grand Rounds.
+Our residents have consistently presented outstanding projects and have frequently won the Slotkin Award for best research presentation.
 Research seminars are held on a regular basis under the auspices of the Departments of Neurology, Neurosurgery, Neuroscience, and Pediatrics.
 In order to improve the resident's neuroscience background, trainees are urged to participate as teaching assistants in the School of Medicine's neuropathology and neuroscience courses.

 For the first two months of the residency (July and August of each academic year), major topics of clinical interest to the first-year neurology resident are discussed, including a series on “neurologic emergencies” residents may encounter.
 During the remainder of the year, these conferences include regular discussion of movement disorders, cerebrovascular disease, seizures, neuromuscular disorders, cognitive neurology, neuropathology (clinical-pathological conference), and neuroradiology.
-A weekly research seminar reviews ongoing projects within the department and the institution.
-Other regular weekly conferences are devotes to pediatric neurology, pediatric neuro-oncology, adult neurology, neuroradiology, neuro-ophthalmology, neurovirology, epilepsy, nerve and muscle, vascular disease and neuro-vestibular issues.
+Other regular weekly conferences are devoted to pediatric neurology, pediatric neuro-oncology, adult neurology, neuroradiology, neuro-ophthalmology, neurovirology, epilepsy, nerve and muscle, vascular disease and neuro-vestibular issues.
 Topics of conferences at Bayview include sleep disorders, clinical neurophysiology, neuroradiology, neurotoxicology and aging.
 Conferences in many other areas are held under the auspices of psychiatry, neurosurgery, pediatrics and other clinical and basic science departments.